Eghamarian/sociotherapy/_short/17_sam.md

 Like when I am draggin myself over the crossroad to go home after seeking refuge in the emergency room of the hospital for wanting to kill myself,<br>
 and you have made an error in choosing your lane and are blocking the car behind you that is honking in protest, and you shout at me "Move your ass", so that I move faster, so that you can change your lane right behind the trafic light.
-While there is still 16 seconds left from my light turning red, you can misuse a mano a borsa and shout at me like a person in the right, teaching a person in the wrong, and I will not respond. <br>
+Like when there is still 16 seconds left from my light turning red, and you misuse a mano a borsa and shout at me like a person in the right, teaching a person in the wrong, and I will not respond. <br>
 Probably because I always find it hard to believe people like you can exist.<br><br>
 But most likely because my name is Sam and I am hollow.<br><br>